 - Condition of the Home: Buy a home that you would want to live in.
 For example, good floor plans, upgraded kitchens, and a nicely maintained yard will give you an edge over other rental properties you may be up against.

 - Surrounding Amenities: Check the surrounding area for local parks, shopping, gyms, public transit, and anything else that may be considered a plus for potential renters.

 - Property Taxes: Make sure you factor in property taxes before purchasing a home.
 Higher property taxes may not be a bad thing as long as the home will get higher rent to offset the cost.
 Quality neighborhoods will normally have higher tax rates.

 - Insurance Rates: Get insurance quotes before purchasing your home.
 Being in a flood or earthquake zone can require higher amounts of coverage and policies will be more expensive.
-This will eat way at your potential income and a natural disaster would require down time while you re-build.
+This will eat away at your potential income and a natural disaster would require downtime while you re-build.

 - Job Market: Areas that have higher demands for labor will attract more potential tenants.
 Watch for areas that have a major company moving in or check the U.S. Bureau of Labor Statistics at https://www.bls.gov/ to scope out areas prior to purchasing.

-- Number of Available Listings: If the area is flooded with rental and sales listings you may want to consider purchasing elsewhere.
+- The number of Available Listings: If the area is flooded with rental and sales listings you may want to consider purchasing elsewhere.
 It is the simple rule of supply and demand.
 An overabundance of supply will drive rental and sales prices down.